eric-switzer/act_software_overview/amcp_frame_io.md

 `push_frame_to_disk()`
 ----------------------
 The first four bytes are the `START_OF_FRAME` signature and counter.
-Call `check_frame_field` on all of the bbc and abob channels to count up the number of entries missing.
-Set the flag for the submit interpreter heartbeat (TODO more).
-Write 5 frames to a given chunk output file.
+Call `check_frame_field` on all of the bbc and abob channels to count up and report the number of entries missing.
+Any other systems that could lag should be added to this.
+Set a flag to indicate whether the submit interpreter hearbeat is active.
+Write on page of the total `NUM_FRAMES`.
 If the number of frames in the file exceeds `MAX_FRAMES_IN_FILE=(15 * 60)` (15 minutes) then close the flat file and start a new output file.

 `new_frame_file` generates a pointer to a rolling file output of frame files.
 In the first call, it makes the directory for `DATA_DIR/RAW_DIR/time` and writes the spec file (interal spec, and then derived fields) and the log file (pointed to by `message_add_logfile`.
 On all calls it opens the field for a chunk of frames and sets a cur file pointing to the current frame data written to disk.